Portland Transition: Geographic Districts

 Timeline

-The Independent District Commission will begin its work in January 2023 and adopt districts by September 2023.
+The Independent District Commission was chosen in January 2023 (you can see a full list of members on our Meet Your Commissioners page here) and is scheduled to adopt districts by September 2023.
 The first election using the new districts will take place in November 2024.
+There will be a series of work sessions, meetings with opportunity for public comment, and public hearings leading up to September and will accomplish the following:

 Get Involved